TroyWalshProf/SeleniumAxeDotnet/README.md

   - This should help keep the .Net bindings at feature parity with the other official supported binding, such as Java and JavaScript
 ### Anything special we should know?
 - The new Deque project will support both Selenium and Playwright
-- A [standalone HTML reporter](https://github.com/TroyWalshProf/SeleniumAxeHtmlDotnet) library has been created to and will be maintined until the [Microsoft HTML reporter](https://github.com/microsoft/html-reporter-for-axe-core-dotnet) gets released.
+- A [standalone HTML reporter](https://github.com/TroyWalshProf/SeleniumAxeHtmlDotnet) library has been created and will be maintained until the [Microsoft HTML reporter](https://github.com/microsoft/html-reporter-for-axe-core-dotnet) gets released.

 ____
 ____